amitofsk/dandy/docs/Dandy.md

 ![TwoMC example](./docPics/twoMC.png)

-## 10.0 Widgets for ANALOG or PWM OUTPUT
+## 10.0 Sending NUMERICAL data TO the MICROCONTROLLER from the computer
 In this section, we demonstrate a widget that is useful when sending values other than individual characters out of the computer.
 This strategy will allow us to control motors or other actuators.
 More specifically, in the example of section 10.3, we will send a floating point value from the computer to a microcontroller and use this number to set a motor's rotation speed.